LMIA - EMPLOYERS

 HOW CAN WE HELP YOU TO APPLY FOR AN LMIA?

-While there is no legal requirement for employers to hire third party to assist with the preparation and submission of an LMIA, we highly encourage to take advantage of experienced professionals who can help you navigate through requirements, application process, and interview with the ESDC officer.
-If you currently have openings and have a candidate in mind who does not hold a permanent resident status in Canada, you can contact us for a quick 30-minute assessment call.
+While there is no legal requirement for employers to hire third party to assist with the preparation and submission of an LMIA, we highly encourage taking advantage of experienced professionals who can help you navigate through the requirements, application process, and interview with the ESDC officer.
+If you currently have openings and have a candidate in mind that does not hold a permanent resident status in Canada, you can contact us for a quick 30-minute assessment call.

 EMPLOYERS - WHAT DO I DO NEXT?

 Are you an employer looking to sponsor a foreign national for an LMIA?
 Book a call with us today to learn more details about this process and a dedicated member of our team will assist you.